piccolo-orm/piccolo_theme/docs/src/configuration.rst

     }

 If ``'permanent'``, when a user hides the banner it disappears permanently.
-This is useful when the banner contains information which the user is unlikely to be needed again.
+This is useful when the banner contains information which the user is unlikely to need again.
 For example:

 .. code-block:: python